-The government is moving non-resident companies receiving UK rental income into the corporation tax regime from the existing income tax regime.
-The upcoming tax changes for non-resident companies holding UK property will be significant, with changes to almost every aspect of how tax is calculated, paid and reported to HMRC.
+Non-resident companies receiving UK rental income have moved into the corporation tax regime from the existing income tax regime from 6 April 2020.
+The tax changes for non-resident companies holding UK property is significant, with changes to almost every aspect of how tax is calculated, paid and reported to HMRC.
 Non-resident landlords should seek advice sooner rather than later.

-Below we set out the compliance arrangements which will be affected as a result of these changes.
+Below we set out the compliance arrangements which are affected as a result of these changes.

 Refile tax agents

-Non-residents will need to re-file details of their tax agents if those agents are to continue acting on behalf of corporation tax as there is no automatic carry-over of income tax authorisation.
+Non-residents will need to re-file details of their tax agents if those agents are to continue acting on behalf of corporation tax as there is no automatic carry-over of income tax authorization.

-For those companies currently undertaking a UK rental business, the change will take place at the end of the 2019-20 tax year, with their property business (which is subject to corporation tax) deemed to cease on 5 April 2020, and a new business (subject to corporation tax) and tax period beginning on 6 April 2020.
+For those companies previously undertaking a UK rental business under the income tax regime, the change will take place at the end of the 2019-20 tax year, with their property business (which is subject to corporation tax) deemed to cease on 5 April 2020, and a new business (subject to corporation tax) and tax period beginning on 6 April 2020.
 For companies that do not prepare accounts in line with the tax year, a time apportionment of income and expenses will be needed for accounting periods that straddle the commencement date.
 Profits or losses arising in the period to 5 April 2020 will be subject to income tax rules, with any income arising from 6 April 2020 being subject to corporation tax.

 Final self-assessment return to 5 April 2020